Giarnni Regini-Moran: 2014

 In 2014, Regini-Moran won the British Junior all-around title under 16 years.
 He was a member of the British Team (together with teammates Brinn Bevan, Joe Fraser, Gaius Thompson and Nile Wilson) that won the gold medal at the 2014 European Junior Championships; he qualified for the floor finals, winning the gold medal.

 Regini-Moran was selected to represent Great Britain in men's gymnastics at the 2014 Summer Youth Olympics in Nanjing, China.
 He won the all-around gold medal ahead of Russia's Nikita Nagornyy and the USA's Alec Yoder.
 He qualified for four event finals and won two gold medals (vault, floor) and two bronze (parallel bars, high bar).

-2016-2018
+2016–2018

 On 25–29 May 2016, Regini-Moran competed at the 2016 European Junior Championships where Team Great Britain (together with Donell Osbourne, Joe Fraser, Jamie Lewis, Joshua Nathan) won gold ahead of Russia; he also won gold in the all-around ahead of Russia's Andrey Makolov.
-In the apparatus finals, Regini-Moran won gold in floor, silver in vault, parallel bars and finished 5th in rings.
+In the apparatus finals, Regini-Moran won gold in floor, silver in vault and parallel bars, and finished 5th in rings.

 In July 2016, Regini-Moran suffered a serious leg injury, damaging multiple knee ligaments and his hamstring and fracturing his tibia, which left him out of contention for the 2016 Summer Olympics.
 After six hours of reconstructive surgery and a 12-month recovery period, during which he "had to learn to walk again", he was sidelined again after fracturing his ankle on his return to training while attempting a vault.
-He eventually to competitive action in mid 2018.
+He eventually returned to competitive action in mid-2018.